-The change in regulations is a win for both collectors and companies
+The change is a win for both collectors and companies

 Fossils are the kind of treasure most energy companies aren’t looking for.
 When they turn up, however, every company needs to know the proper procedures to follow to ensure the safe removal and transport of the artifact.
 These prehistoric specimens can easily be damaged by development, be sold into private hands or be sent to major institutions outside the province.

-“We then received the new regulations in 2017.
-Now, the rules, procedures, regulations and requirements apply across the natural resource ministries and industries,” said Déom.
+“We then received government direction in 2017.
+Now, the rules, procedures, policy and requirements apply across the natural resource ministries and industries,” said Déom.
 “We are quite excited to have that consistent process, and as a result we have really needed tools for industry to use as resources.”

-The most important change that has been made to the regulations is the framework policy and the requirement to assess impact ahead of receiving authorization and starting construction.
+The most important change that has been made is the requirement to assess impact ahead of receiving authorization and starting construction.
 The rules and procedures now apply across the natural resource sector, creating a consistent and coherent process.

 Any fossils discovered must now be reported to the province’s Heritage Branch, which will then decide the correct procedure to follow in terms of removal and relocation.

 The ministry performed a case study of Crown land industry usage over several years and uncovered the need for improved clarity across the province in terms of fossil recovery.
 The Heritage Branch continues to implement and seek direction from government to apply one set of regulations across all sectors.

 The new rules are in place to protect the province’s important palaeontological heritage: dinosaurs and dinosaur tracks, five-hundred-million-year-old trilobite fossils, prehistoric marine reptiles, Quaternary Period-animals (like bison, elk and mammoth), and shells and other ancient marine environment fossils.
 These treasures are constantly being uncovered province-wide.